arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_wal_access_last_tick.md

 @RESTDESCRIPTION
 Returns the last available tick value that can be served from the server's replication log.
-This corresponds to the tick of the latest successfull operation.
+This corresponds to the tick of the latest successful operation.

 The result is a JSON object containing the attributes *tick*, *time* and *server*.
 * *tick*: contains the last available tick, *time*